AmoebeLabs/swiss-army-knife-card-manual/docs/basics/interactions.md

 ##:sak-sak-logo: Future - per tool - support

-In the future a change will be made, so that every tool can have its own `actions` section, independent of the `entities` definition.
-This means that the same entity, but different tool can have:
+In the future, each tool will have its own `actions` section, independent of the definition of `entities`. <br>It means that the same entity, but a different tool, can have:

 - No interaction at all
 - A tap action to for instance toggle a light